Platform-OS/platformos-documentation/pages/getting-started/users/authentication.md

 name: reset_password
 resource: User
 resource_owner: anyone
-return_to: /sign-in
+redirect_to: /sign-in
-flash_notice: 'Your password has been updated.
-You can now log in.'
+flash_notice: Your password has been updated.
+You can now log in.
 configuration:
   email:
     property_options: